swax/NAISYS/docs/006-erp-orders.md

 ### Schema Discovery

-API schemas are discoverable through two complementary mechanisms:
+API schemas are discoverable through three complementary mechanisms:

+1. **Per-schema endpoint** at `/api/erp/schemas/:name` - Returns a single JSON Schema for a named schema (e.g., `CreatePlanningOrder`).
+This is what HATEOAS `_actions` and `_links` point to, so an agent can fetch only the schema it needs for a specific action without downloading the entire API spec.
+2. **Schema catalog** at `/api/erp/schemas/` - Lists all available schema names, useful for agent discovery.
-1. **OpenAPI spec** at `/api/erp/openapi.json` - Full machine-readable API contract auto-generated from Zod schemas
+3. **OpenAPI spec** at `/api/erp/openapi.json` - Full machine-readable API contract auto-generated from Zod schemas, with `components/schemas` populated.
+Useful for tools like Scalar UI or for caching the complete API surface.
-2. **Per-resource schema links** - Each response's `_links` includes a `schema` rel pointing to the relevant `#/components/schemas/...` definition
-3. **Interactive API reference** at `/erp/api-reference` - Scalar UI for human exploration and testing
+4. **Interactive API reference** at `/erp/api-reference` - Scalar UI for human exploration and testing.

-An agent can fetch the OpenAPI spec once, cache it, and use the schema references from HATEOAS responses to look up validation rules, required fields, and enum values for any operation it wants to perform.
+The per-schema endpoint is the primary mechanism for agents.
+When an agent sees an action like `{ "rel": "update", "schema": "/api/erp/schemas/UpdatePlanningOrder" }`, it fetches that URL to get the exact JSON Schema for the request body — field names, types, constraints, enums — without the overhead of the full OpenAPI spec.

 ## Architecture